International Mathematical Olympiad: National

-The only countries to have their entire team score perfectly in the IMO were the United States in 1994 (they were coached by Paul Zeitz), China in 2022, and Luxembourg, whose 1-member team had a perfect score in 1981.
+The only countries to have their entire team score perfectly in the IMO were the United States in 1994, China in 2022, and Luxembourg, whose 1-member team had a perfect score in 1981.
 The US's success earned a mention in TIME Magazine.
 Hungary won IMO 1975 in an unorthodox way when none of the eight team members received a gold medal (five silver, three bronze).
-Second place team East Germany also did not have a single gold medal winner (four silver, four bronze).
+The second-place team, East Germany, also did not have a single gold medal winner (four silver, four bronze).